Quick look

 Who Is GoHighLevel For?

-Even though GHL mostly leans toward agencies, various other businesses have used it and benefited from it, and that impression seems unlikely to change in the future.
+Even though GHL mostly leans toward agencies, various other businesses have used it and benefited from it.

 The Unlimited plan can work perfectly for growing agencies, while the SaaS Pro plan is well-suited for agencies looking to offer white-labeled SaaS solutions.